intel-ai-tce/ai-documents/AEM/tf-itex-cheat-sheet.md

-Intel Extension for TensorFlow
+Intel® Extension for TensorFlow*
-This extension provides the most up-to-date features and optimizations on Intel hardware, most of which will eventually be upstreamed to stock TensorFlow releases.
-Additionally, while users can get many optimization benefits by default without needing an additional set up, Intel Extension for TensorFlow provides further tuning and custom operations to boost performance even more.
+This extension provides the most up-to-date features and optimizations on Intel® hardware, most of which will eventually be upstreamed to stock TensorFlow* releases.
+Additionally, while users can get many optimization benefits by default without needing an additional set up, Intel® Extension for TensorFlow* provides further tuning and custom operations to boost performance even more.

 For additional installation methods, see the Intel® Extension for TensorFlow* Installation Guide.

-For more information, see Intel Extension for TensorFlow*.
+For more information, see Intel® Extension for TensorFlow*.

 Basic GPU Installation using PyPI